Eco-cities

-An eco-city or ecocity is "a human settlement modeled on the self-sustaining resilient structure and function of natural ecosystems", as defined by Ecocity Builders (a non-profit organization started by Richard Register, who first coined the term).
+An eco-city or ecocity is "a human settlement modeled on the self-sustaining resilient structure and function of natural ecosystems", as defined by Ecocity Builders, a non-profit organization started by Richard Register, who first coined the term in his 1984 essay, "EcoCities: Making cities sustainable is a crucial challenge".
 Simply put, an eco-city is an ecologically healthy city.
 The World Bank defines eco-cities as "cities that enhance the well-being of citizens and society through integrated urban planning and management that harness the benefits of ecological systems and protect and nurture these assets for future generations".
 Although there is no universally accepted definition of an 'eco-city', among available definitions, there is some consensus on the basic features of an eco-city.

-The world's population is continuously increasing, which puts a tremendous amount of pressure on cities due to the need for new urban development.
-There is an urgent need for cities around the world to adapt ecologically based urban development to work towards sustainability.
-The dimensions of an ecocity provide solutions to improve the living conditions in cities by solving our current unsustainable practices.

 The cities around the world that face the most severe challenges associated with the world's urban population are those in developing countries.
 Eco-cities are commonly found to focus on new-build developments, especially in developing nations such as China, wherein foundations are being laid for new eco-cities catering to 500,000 or more inhabitants.